-Federation Square – Situated in the heart of this city, its hard to miss this iconic cultural hub.
+Federation Square – Situated in the heart of this city, it’s hard to miss this iconic cultural hub.
 There are tons of restaurants and cafes around and at times this area is also a part of many events and celebrations.
-Near by you can even have a look at The National Gallery of Victoria or the Aboriginal cultural hub known as Koorie Heritage Trust Inc.
+Nearby you can even have a look at The National Gallery of Victoria or the Aboriginal cultural hub known as Koorie Heritage Trust Inc.

 Eureka Tower – One of the things I make sure to add in my travel bucket list is observatories and one such place in Melbourne is the Eureka Skydeck.
 Looking at the city from such a great height makes you realise how far spread out Melbourne is.

 State Library Victoria – One of the oldest libraries in Australia this place is well used by tourists and locals.
-It is said that there are more then 2 million books to be found here and for all you bookworms this is a heavenly abode.
-I loved the architecture and the style of this library and it’s usually full so makes sense to go early if you like to spend a some time working, reading or researching.
+It is said that there are more than 2 million books to be found here and for all you bookworms this is a heavenly abode.
+I loved the architecture and the style of this library and it’s usually full so makes sense to go early if you like to spend some time working, reading or researching.

 Melbourne Lanes and Arcades – Lanes and arcades are pretty popular not only in Melbourne but also in Sydney and Brisbane.
-Their are tours happening in Melbourne which are curated around the history of arcades alone.
+There are tours happening in Melbourne which are curated around the history of arcades alone.
 Some beloved arcades here are Block Arcade, Royal Arcade and Campbell Arcade.